DmitrySikorsky/AspNetCoreImageResizingService/README.md

 Usually I use something like this to prepare images for the mobile devices depending on their real screen resolutions and image container sizes.
 This allows to save the traffic and image downloading time.
-Also, it makes images look better because they donít need any scaling.
+Also, it makes images look better because they don‚Äôt need any scaling.

 Updated to use .NET Core 3.1.